mis-wut/meta-json-parser/demo/README.md

 5. Run `make`

 Second `make` run will generate schema.cuh for each directory associated with JSON files.
-If you recive error most probabbly you miss `schema.json` file from step 4.
+If you recive error most probably you missed creating the `schema.json` file from step 4.
 In our reddit example `reddit/schema.json` will be converted to `reddit/schema.cuh`.

 6. Build docker image